amoh-godwin/Articulae/mds/build_a_clone_of_windows_photos_app.md

 Create a main.qml file inside the UI folder.

-Now open the main.qml file and add our window code
+Now open the main.qml file and add a basic window code

 > main.qml